 I have attended quite a few fairs recently, a new experience for me.
 I have to admit enjoying the rides so far.
 Mainly because I feel like I’m learning tons, meeting many interesting and helpful people, really enjoying the diversity, and the humanity.
 It may sound silly but diversity and humanity are something I found lacking in my previous life as a professional whatever.

 However, I quickly learned to spot a mile off one particular character.
-The
+The2018 Agenda – To step off the treadmill and focus on what matter

 demeanour is somewhat akin to ferreting, quickly looks at this or that, no eye contact, little grunt or snort: the “Bargain Hunter”.
 Now, I should not throw the first stone, I will openly admit to enjoy sniffing out a bargain or two in TK MAXX, Poundland or Mr Price.
 But there is “horses for courses”, and I do not expect too much in terms of care put into the product in these places.
 So do not get me wrong, I do take great pleasure in helping somebody “on a budget”, they are usually grateful to get access to something special.